 - BelRed An emerging area of need as residential population will increase over time as high density mixed-use redevelopment occurs.
-The neighborhood will be better served by development of the publicly-owned West Tributary property. - Bridle Trails This neighborhood is close to Bridle Trails State Park and Bellevue Golf Course.
+The neighborhood will be better served by development of the publicly-owned West Tributary property. - Bridle Trails This neighborhood is close to Bridle Trails State Park and the Bellevue Golf Course.
 Additional neighborhood park facilities have increased unstructured open space and playground areas.
 The northeastern portion of the neighborhood will be better served when the neighborhood park along 140th Avenue is developed.
-Trails systems in this neighborhood are often informal with no easement protecting public access.
+Trail systems in this neighborhood are often informal with no easement protecting public access.
 These serve the neighborhood, but do not fully integrate with the city's overall trail network. - Cougar Mountain / Lakemont Trails are the hallmark of this neighborhood.
 While parks and trails are generally distributed throughout the neighborhood, residents find walkable access challenging due to the steep topography. - Crossroads This area has neighborhoods without walkable access to parks, along with a higher population density than many other areas. - Downtown Areas lacking walkable access are geographically small; however, the high population density creates significant park supply gaps in the northwest and southeast quadrants of downtown.
 The northwest quadrant stands out as the area most lacking neighborhood park access. - Eastgate This neighborhood includes a significant number of recently incorporated residential households south of I-90.
-This area is underserved by both park and trail access, creating a need for additional neighborhood park facilities. - Factoria An unconnected street network and lack of neighborhood park facilities in this neighborhood leaves most households without walkable access to parks.
+This area is underserved by both park and trail access, creating a need for additional neighborhood park facilities.

+- Factoria An unconnected street network and lack of neighborhood park facilities in this neighborhood leaves most households without walkable access to parks.
 The high population density of workforce and multi-family residential populations exacerbate this need. - Newport Park facilities and access to existing trail systems are improving, but are still limited.
-Newport Hills Woodlawn neighborhood park is under construction, which will help.
-There remains a need for new neighborhood-scale park facilities and improved access to the South Bellevue / Coal Creek Greenway and associated trail system. - Northwest Bellevue The southwest part of this neighborhood may be served by new park facilities developed in neighboring areas.
+Newport Hills Woodlawn Park is under construction, which will help.
+There remains a need for new neighborhood-scale park facilities and improved access to the South Bellevue / Coal Creek Greenway and associated trail system. - Northeast Bellevue The area could benefit from additional park facilities to the north and east of the Crossroads neighborhood.
+Enhanced trail connections could also improve access.
+The southern tip of this neighborhood is on a steep grade and may only be adequately served by a small future neighborhood-scale park directly within the neighborhood. - Northwest Bellevue The southwest part of this neighborhood may be served by new park facilities developed in neighboring areas.
 The western edge and center of the neighborhood will be better served when the publicly-owned Chapin property is developed into a neighborhood park.
-The area least served is the area north of SR-520. - Northeast Bellevue The area could benefit from additional park facilities added to the north and east of the Crossroads neighborhood.
-Enhanced trail connections could also improve access.
-The southern tip of this neighborhood is on a steep grade and may only be adequately served by a small future neighborhood-scale park directly within the neighborhood. - Somerset Trails are the hallmark of this neighborhood.
-While parks and trails are generally distributed throughout the neighborhood, residents find walkable access challenging due to the steep topography.

-- West Lake Sammamish Public waterfront access is a major need in this neighborhood.
-Future development of recently acquired publicly-owned properties on the lake will help address this need. - Wilburton While this neighborhood includes three major community parks, the northern end of the area lacks neighborhood-scale facilities that are within walking distance.
-This area may benefit from future park and trail development in BelRed or if the Highland-Glendale property is developed.
+The area north of SR-520 is the least served portion of the neighborhood. - Somerset Trails are the hallmark of this neighborhood.
+While parks and trails are generally distributed throughout the neighborhood, residents find walkable access challenging due to the steep topography. - West Lake Sammamish Public waterfront access is a major need in this neighborhood.
+Future development of recently acquired publicly-owned properties on Lake Sammamish will help address this need. - Wilburton While this neighborhood includes three major community parks, the northern end of the area lacks neighborhood-scale facilities that are within walking distance.
+This area may benefit from future park and trail development in BelRed or if the publicly-owned Highland-Glendale property is developed.
 Eastrail will provide trail connections and possible parks amenities across the neighborhood.